jedimt/hcicollector/README.md

 SFcollector is a containerized collector for SolidFire clusters and is based off the following projects
 * [solidfire-graphite-collector](https://github.com/cbiebers/solidfire-graphite-collector) Original Python collector script
 * [graphite-docker](https://github.com/jmreicha/graphite-docker) Graphite and Grafana containers
+* [vsphere-graphite] (https://github.com/cblomart/vsphere-graphite) vSphere collector for Graphite

 # Current Release
-v .3 (beta)
+v .4 (beta)

-## Updates in .3
+## Updates in .4
-* Changed the collector container to Alpine which dramatically cut down container size and build time.
-* Other minor changes
+* Added a vSphere collectored based heavily on the work of cblomart's vsphere-graphite collector
+* Dashboard updates
+* New dashboards for vSphere components

 # Description
-The SolidFire collector is a fully packaged metrics collection and graphing solution for Element OS 8+ based on three container.
+The SFCollector is a fully packaged metrics collection and graphing solution for Element OS 8+ based on three container.
-* SFCollector-> runs a python script to scrape results from SolidFire clusters
+* SFCollector -> runs a python script to scrape results from SolidFire clusters
 * Graphite database -> keeps all time series data from the SFCollector
+* vsphere-graphite -> Pulls in vCenter metrics
 * Grafana -> Graphing engine

 The collector stores metrics in graphite and presents those metrics through a set of pre-configured Grafana dashboards.
 Optionally, the Netapp Docker Volume Plugin (NDVP) can be used for persistent storage of metrics on a NetApp system.